-My research focuses on language processing and use by both native and non-native speakers.
-Applying eye-tracking techniques (both online reading and visual world paradigms), behavioural and survey methods, as well as corpus-based analysis, I explore questions such as: (a) How subjectivity is constructed and comprehended in discourse; (b) How linguistic information interact with visual contexts and world knowledge in causal inference; (c) What are the influencing factors of perspective-taking in real-time language communication; (d) How Chinese constructions (e.g. Ba construction, result constructions, classifiers) are acquired and processed by L1 and L2 speakers?
+My research focuses on discourse processing and pragmatics of native and non-native language users.
+Applying eye-tracking techniques (both online reading and visual world paradigms), behavioural and survey methods, in combination with corpus data, I explore questions and topics such as: (a) how subjectivity and causality are represented and comprehended in discourse; (b) how linguistic information interact with visual contexts and world knowledge in causal inference; (c) perspective-taking in real-time language communication; (d) the processing of Chinese constructions (e.g. Ba construction, result constructions, classifiers) by L1 and L2 speakers.

 - Applying Collocation Analysis to Chinese Discourse: A Case Study of Causal Connectives

 - Effects of Coordination on Perspective-taking: Evidence from Eye-tracking